 EXTRAORDINARY MINISTERS OF HOLY COMMUNION [EMHC]

-With the proper training and approval provided by Fr.
-Todd, an Extraordinary Minister of Holy Communion receives Diocesan training (a three-hour session).
+With the proper training and approval, an Extraordinary Minister of Holy Communion receives Diocesan training.
 “The Church was born of the paschal mystery.
 For this very reason the Eucharist, which is in an outstanding way the Sacrament of the paschal mystery, stands at the center of the Church's life” (Ecclesia de Eucharistia, no.3).
 Since 1973, the Holy Father has given bishops permission to appoint extraordinary ministers of Holy Communion (EMHC).
 The EMHCs assist with the distribution of communion whenever there is no ordinary minister (priests or deacons) to fully serve the number of members in the Assembly.
 They are engaged in the important role of distributing the Body and Blood of Christ to the assembly; they also work to ensure that the reverence for the Blessed Sacrament is preserved; they are called to be living examples of the mercy of God by their compassion and service.